Imaginovskiy/vagrant_nginx/README.md

 One improvement that could be made is setting up SSL for the load balancer, we could integrate a service like letsencrypt to generate a cert, or use openssl for self-signed CA for a test domain.
 This would mean expanding ansible to deal with domains in the proxy role.

+This would require further configuration of properties like HSTS and Cipher suites but this can be dealt with as an addition to the proxy role.

 ### Functionality

 Ideally I would have liked to have deployed a test application using python flask to setup a dummy application that is a little more impressive than displaying hello world in HTML but I had a time constraint regarding this.